2017 Ivory Coast mutinies: Subsequent mutinies

 On 17 January, new mutinies began in Yamassoukro, Bouaké, Man, Dimbokro and Daloa.
 The mutineers from Yamassoukro were not former rebels but wanted similar financial bonuses.
 In Bouake, the gendarmes also demanded to be included in the accord.
 In Yamoussoukro, four people were shot, including at least two mutineers killed by the Republican Guard.
 On 7 February 2017, underpaid soldiers of the Special Forces rebelled to demand their inclusion in the January agreements.

-May

 On 8 May, hundreds of demobilized soldiers demanded the money and the civilian jobs they were promised in January.
 On 12 May, they were joined by the ex-mutineers that remained in the armed forces.
 At least eight civilians protesting against the mutiny were shot in Bouaké and Korhogo.
 A demobilised mutineer was also killed on 14 May but the Republican Guard soldiers were reluctant to fight their former colleagues.
 On May 14, a vast load of ammunitions was discovered in the house of a close relative of Guillaume Soro in Bouaké.
 Guillaume Soro publicly condemned the rebels on 28 May, claiming that their mutiny was an "humiliation for us - the state, the president, myself and the institutions".